 Why do people use CBD oil?
 CBD oil benefits and uses?

-Is standard hemp seed oil the same as a high CBD content CBD oil?
+Is conventional hemp seed oil the same as a high CBD content CBD oil?

-Absolutely not.
-Standard hemp oil, which can be found very cheaply at a grocery store, is a much different product than our Hemp CBD oil.
-Standard hemp oil is produced by cold pressing the seeds, whereas our CBD extract is a supercritical CO2 extraction of the hemp plant itself.
-Regular hemp oil is considered to be a great nutritive food, and may provide benefits for certain ailments, but it only has a trace amount of CBD in it, and it is the CBD that is being so widely recognized and studied for it’s potentially far reaching abilities.
+No, it is not the same.
+Standard hemp oil, which you can find at a low price at a grocery store, is a different product than our Hemp CBD oil.
+In conventional hemp oil extraction, it is produced by cold pressing the seeds.
+With our CBD extract, we use a supercritical CO2 extraction of the hemp plant itself.
+Regular hemp oil is considered to be nutritious and may provide health benefits for certain ailments, but it only features a trace amount of CBD.
 We emulsify our CBD extract into hemp seed oil, but it is the CBD that is undoubtedly the main ingredient that makes our product stand out.

 Do I need to buy CBD in a state like Colorado or Washington or a medical dispensary?
 Where do you ship your CBD oil?

 Unfortunately, many people are under the impression that they have to move to a state like Colorado or Washington to purchase CBD oil.
 However, this is not the case.
 No medical marijuana card is needed for our products because our product comes from hemp and is acquired legally from outside of the United States.

 We also ship our products to other countries around the world, but it is up to the consumer to know the laws that govern each particular country.